-B. Admission Requirements for External Transfer Students
+B. Admission Requirements for 1 Transfer Students

 - A completed application to the University.

 - Official copies of all transcripts.

 - C+ (77) or higher in high school or College level laboratory chemistry.

 - C+ (77) or higher in two years of College preparatory math or a University level math course, including at least one year of Algebra.

-- Completion of at least 24 College credits which must include the following prerequisite courses with a B- or better and a 3.00 or higher GPA
+- Completion of at least 30 University credits which must include the following prerequisite courses (with a C+ or better and a 3.00 or higher GPA

 - English I & II

+- Lifespan Development

 - Anatomy & Physiology I & II

 - Statistics

+- Microbiology

+- Global Consciousness Elective or Faith and Reasoning Elective

-- Students who have taken the required science courses more than seven years prior to beginning the junior year clinical nursing sequence are required to either pass a challenge examination in order to receive College credit or retake the course/s and achieve a grade of B- or higher. - No non-nursing course with a grade less than a C will be accepted for transfer credit. - An evaluation regarding the transferability of credits in nursing courses is done on a case-bycase basis.
+- Critical and Analytical Thinking Elective - Students who have taken the required science courses more than seven years prior to beginning the junior year clinical nursing sequence are required to either pass a challenge examination to receive College credit or retake the course/s and achieve a grade of C+or higher. - No non-nursing course with a grade less than a C will be accepted for transfer credit. - An evaluation regarding the transferability of credits in nursing courses is done on a case-bycase basis.
 The official transcript must be on file with the Admissions Office or the Registrar.
 It is the responsibility of the student to provide the Associate Dean of the Program a copy of the course syllabus.
-A grade of B- or higher is required in the course in which transfer credit is being requested.
+A grade of Bor higher is required in the course in which transfer credit is being requested.
 The Associate Dean shall make the final decision regarding the awarding of nursing credits.